amols99/TidyDataProject/README.md

 ## Getting and Clean Data - Data Science Course project

-The single R script run_analysis.R does the job of downloading data if it does not exist and processes it to create the tidy data set that is required by the assignment.
+The R script run_analysis.R does the job of downloading data if it does not exist and processes it to create the tidy data set that is required by the assignment.

 Here are the steps